 Fulton Street Transit Center Complex

-The historic 4/5 Fulton Street Station and Corbin Building will be preserved and restored with targeted improvements to their transit functions.
+The historic 4/5 Fulton Street Station and Corbin Building were be preserved and restored with targeted improvements to their transit functions.